gwake42/mapsindoors-web-sdk-knowledge-base/web-sdk-knowledge-base.md

 - Display rules persist until changed

 ### Gotchas / Notes
-Ã°ÂÂÂ Ã¯Â¸Â Setting display rule on `null` affects all locations not explicitly styled Ã°ÂÂÂ Ã¯Â¸Â The `take` parameter limits results (default is 10)
+ÃÂ°ÃÂÃÂÃÂ ÃÂ¯ÃÂ¸ÃÂ Setting display rule on `null` affects all locations not explicitly styled ÃÂ°ÃÂÃÂÃÂ ÃÂ¯ÃÂ¸ÃÂ The `take` parameter limits results (default is 10)

 ---